Naeem Jack: Career

 In 2023, in Ndola, Zambia, Jack set a championship record of 13.31 seconds to win the 110 metres hurdles at the African U18 Championships.

 Aged 16 years-old in March 2024, Jack ran 13.10 seconds for the junior 110 metres hurdles competing for Western Province Athletics in the men’s Under-18 event at the Athletics South Africa (ASA) Youth and Junior Championships in Pretoria, to set a new South African youth record.
 He also won the under-18 100 metres at the same championship.
 In the senior South African Athletics Championships, he reached the men’s 200 metres final, placing eighth in a time of 20.72 seconds.

 In March 2025, at the Athletics South Africa Junior Championships in Cape Town, in his first u20 110m Hurdles race he broke the South African u20 national record in a time of 13.16 seconds.
 Competing at the 2025 South African Athletics Championships he won his semi-final heat in 20.45 seconds before placing second in the final behind Sinesipho Dambile, in a time of 20.13 seconds.
 In July 2025, he placed third over 200 metres in the men's U23 race at the 2025 Herculis, behind race winner Gout Gout and Busang Collen Kebinatshipi of Botswana, running 20.42 seconds.
 That month, he won the gold medal in the 110 metres hurdles at the African U20 Championships.

 In September 2025, he competed in the 200 metres at the 2025 World Championships in Tokyo, Japan.

+In March 2026, Jack lowered his personal best to 13.02 seconds for the 110 metres hurdles in Pretoria.